Au Pair of the Year Award

 - 7. The IAPA member agencies who submitted the winner and runner-up will be notified by IAPA.

-- 8. IAPA will bring the winning au pair to the next WETM-IAC event to receive the award (subject to availability).
+- 8. IAPA will make travel arrangements for the winning au pair to the next WETM-IAC event to receive the award (subject to availability).
 Therefore, please make sure in advance whether travel will be possible with regards to the au pair´s visa status or obligation towards the host family.

 Please note that we do not announce the winner before the ceremony.